 Tailoring the Coach Approach training to local needs is vital to enable long term system change.
 To make the training effective, we have the following thoughts and questions to propose:

 - Who are the identified leaders in the room?
 The individuals that can lead to change in the organization(s)

 - How are you feeling about the training next week?

 - What other trainings in this domain have they had already?

 - How do you expect people will receive this material?

 - What are your thoughts about the coach approach and experience with coaching?

-- Have there been any significant incidents which we should be aware that can affect the training?
+- Have there been any significant incidents that we should be aware of that can affect the training?